Sighmantaneous/soc_d-v_project/index.md

 <img src="https://raw.githubusercontent.com/Sighmantaneous/soc_d-v_project/main/docs/assets/images/SOCweek9.png">
-We can see that everything is being updated on the rising edge of each clock cycle The hsync updates more often than vsync which would make sense as the way the frame is rastered it goes across the row first then wraps around and drops down a column as explain in code adaptation section when discussing vgaSync
+We can see that everything is being updated on the rising edge of each clock cycle The hsync updates more often than vsync which would make sense as the way the frame is rastered it goes across the row first then wraps around and drops down a column as explained in code adaptation section when discussing vgaSync

 In this scaled down version everything does seem to work and I am sure if I increase the simulation duration we would see changes on the row and col as well as changes to each of the 4bit colours.
 I am happy with the simulation as it allows me to see that the clock and syncs are working correctly.
 I can correlate this with my output to determine that my project is functioning correctly.